spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 }
 ```

+## Are you a visual learner?

+Here's a video that shows how to work with media collections.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UmM3R9Mp6hc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use this package](https://spatie.be/videos/discovering-laravel-media-library).

 ## Getting registered media collections

 To retrieve all registered media collections on your model you can use the `getRegisteredMediaCollections` method.